 In February 2010, Nepal made a high-level political commitment to work with the FATF and APG to address its strategic AML/CFT deficiencies.
-Since that time, Nepal has demonstrated progress in improving its AML/CFT regime, including by broadening its AML law to criminalise a wider range of offences.
+Since June, Nepal has taken steps towards improving its AML/CFT regime, including by tabling draft amendments on money laundering and terrorist financing.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
 Nepal should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendation III); (3) implementing adequate procedures for the confiscation of funds related to money laundering (Recommendation 3); and (4) enacting and implementing appropriate mutual legal assistance legislation (Recommendation 36).
 The FATF encourages Nepal to address its remaining deficiencies and continue the process of implementing its action plan.